dave-reynolds-93/ci-project3/README.md

 ### Code

 -   [Bootstrap 5.3.2](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System, navbar and also for styling.

--   I got the code for the navbar from the [Bootstrap Documentation](https://getbootstrap.com/docs/4.1/components/navbar/)

--   I got the code for the form on the contact page from the [Bootstrap Documentation](https://getbootstrap.com/docs/4.1/components/forms/)

--   I got the inspiration, and some of the code, for the single page application from the [Harvard CS50 Web Development User Interfaces Video.](https://www.youtube.com/watch?v=jrBhi8wbzPw&t=674s&ab_channel=CS50)

--   I got the code for the google maps map from the [Google maps API documentation.](https://developers.google.com/maps/documentation)

--   I got the code for the EmailJs form to send an email to myself, from the [Code Institute, Interactive Frontend Development, Putting it all Together, Sending emails using EmailJs section.](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+IFD101+2/courseware/03d3f6524ad249d9b33e3336d156dfd0/e4710f80cdf34bffbd607bc102482d5c/)